Inadequate or inappropriate treatment is currently seen in 20–25% of septic patients and is associated with a five-fold reduction in survival.1

 Non-pathogenic blood culture contaminants from the patient’s skin or the environment frequently result in unnecessary hospital stays and antimicrobial therapy.

 Finally, as more payers are pushing back on extensive “one-size-fits-all” diagnostic panels, clinicians are looking for testing solutions that make sense based on gram stain results.

 Provide actionable information to clinicians to direct appropriate therapy sooner.
 Great Basin’s Staph ID/R Blood Culture Panel offers exceptional ease of use, which means staff on any shift can run the panel.
-Further, it delivers results in under 2 hours, meaning that patients with likely contaminants or methicillin susceptible pathogens can be de-escalated without waiting for the final culture ID and sensitivity.
+Further, it delivers results in about 90 minutes, meaning that patients with likely contaminants or methicillin susceptible pathogens can be de-escalated without waiting for the final culture ID and sensitivity.